Creator of influential manga Dragon Ball, Akira Toriyama, dies at 68

 Not all spin-offs have been a success, however, with the live-action movie Dragonball Evolution (2009) bombing at the box office and attracting withering reviews, AFP reported.

-One of the works that Toriyama had been working on before his death was the release of upcoming anime Dragon Ball Daima.
+One of the projects that Toriyama had been working on before his death was the release of upcoming anime Dragon Ball Daima.

 Several of his friends, such as One Piece creator Eiichiro Oda and Dragon Quest game designer Yuji Horii, have posted tributes on Dragon Ball publisher Shueisha’s website.